Article: Threads of Connection

 After a half-hour ride in an auto rickshaw, bumping along dusty tracks that wound through open fields and clusters of mud-brick homes, we reached the village.
 Their home looked out over wide, sunlit countryside — quiet, dry, and beautiful in its simplicity.

 The women welcomed me with warm smiles and a cup of sweet chai.
-A few families share the same compound, and children darted between doorways as we sat together in the courtyard.
+A few families share the same compound, and curious children darted between doorways as we sat together in the courtyard.
 The air was still except for the sound of chatter and laughter — and the rhythmic pull of thread through fabric.

 We didn’t share a common language — my Hindi is limited, and their English almost none — yet conversation flowed easily through gestures, smiles, and shared moments of understanding.